dm384ok/Morba2/README.md

-## Deliver Integration
+## MorbaSDK Integration
-Deliver - tools for analytics and tracking .
+MorbaSDK - tools for analytics and tracking .
 If you want to use our tool in your project, contact us.

 ## Dependency
-Add SDK swift package dependencies to project: [https://github.com/dm384ok/Deliver](https://github.com/dm384ok/Deliver)
+Add SDK swift package dependencies to project: [https://github.com/dm384ok/Morba2](https://github.com/dm384ok/Morba2)

 ## Info.plist setup
 After dependency is continue processing, go to INFO tab, and setup some necessary fields: